TurtleNetwork/TurtleNetwork.github.io/_users/turtlenodebot.md

 1. 10 000 $TN required in Wallet.
 2. Open a Telegram chat with @TurtleNodeBot
-3. Type the ‘/notify help’ command to get info about registering (see below)
+3. Type the ‘/premium’ command to get info about registering (see below)

 > To get registered please use the command ‘/chatid’.
 This will show your id.<br>